You got questions? Well we have answers. See if you can’t find what you’re after below.

 WHAT EXPERIENCE DO I NEED TO APPLY?

-No prior business experience is required but to be considered for a place on the School for Creative Startups programme, applicants need to have a strong business idea, a creative set of skills and a dedicated desire to turn that skill into a business.
+No prior business experience is required but to be considered for a place on the School for Creative Startups programme.
+What is useful is research and experience with your product, service or idea.

 DO I NEED TO HAVE A FULLY REALISED BUSINESS TO APPLY?